t4d-gmbh/working-with-git/source/content/principles/separate_best.md

 ```
 {% endif %}

-:::{card} Use branches to isolate changes
+:::{card} Use branches to isolate changes:
-- Agglomerate commits with a similar subject or purpose in a common branch
+- Group commits with a similar subject or purpose in a common branch.
-- Incorporate branches with completed purpose, e.g., a feature, a bug fix, or a documentation update is completed in its entirety.
+- Merge branches once their purpose is complete, for instance after finishing to develop a feature, fix a bug, or writing the documentation.
 :::